Zackary-Vanche/logic_gates_mazes/README.md

 ## Inspiration

-The games The Witness and [Chromagraph](https://adam-rumpf.github.io/games/chromagraph.html) gave me a lot of ideas for graph-theory oriented levels.
+The games "The Witness" and ["Chromagraph"](https://adam-rumpf.github.io/games/chromagraph.html) gave me a lot of ideas for graph-theory oriented levels.

 ## License